Titan-C/pydmft/docs/twosite.rst

 Two site Dynamical Mean-Field Theory
 ====================================

-The DMFT is a valuable method to investigate the physics of strongly correlated electrons on a lattice.
-It consists of a procedure to map the original lattice problem into an effective impurity model which describes a single correlate impurity orbital embedded in an uncorrelated bath of conduction-band states.
-This mapping is designed to be self-consistent, that is the bath parameters depend on the on-site lattice Green's function.
+The Dynamical mean field theory has become a valuable method to investigate the physics of strongly correlated electrons in a lattice.
+It consist of a procedure in which the original lattice problem is mapped into an effective impurity model that describes a single correlated impurity orbital embedded in an uncorrelated bath of conduction-band states.
+This mapping is a self-consistent one, where the bath parameters depend on the on-site impuriry Green's function.

-The impurity model is the critical problem in the DMFT since it poses a highly non trivial many-body problem that must be solved repeatedly.
+The impurity model is crucial in the DMFT as it poses a highly non-trivial many-body problem that must be solved repeatedly, incrementing the cost of solving the problem computationally and limiting the applicability of the method.

 There is no problem to treat the single-impurity Anderson model with a small number of lattice sites :math:`n_s` numerically exact.
 But for a finite number of